 In Ikana Canyon, Pamela is trapped in a house with a lot of undead monsters outside and being forced to watch as her dad slowly turns into one.
 That's bad enough, but consider that her dad is halfway turned when Link shows up.
 If Link hadn't interfered, there's a good chance the dad would have turned into a Gibdo and killed his daughter.

 Some may ask, why are the Gorons so bothered by the winter?
 They're made of rock, right?
-Let's look at this scientifically, water likes to seep into ground cracks.
-It also expands when it freezes, making the cracks in the rocks bigger, this can split giant rocks in half over time.
+Let's look at this scientifically — water likes to seep into ground cracks.
+It also expands when it freezes, making the cracks in the rocks bigger; this can split giant rocks in half over time.
 Now remember that Gorons roll everywhere at high speed, likely creating a lot of friction, and probably absorbing water into any cracks they may have gained from smacking into walls or whatever.
 Furthermore, ever feel a rock in wintertime?
 Rocks are excellent conductors of cold and don't have much in the way of insulation.
 Of course winter is going to be a pain for creatures made of it.

-The "You could get used to this" scene was an amusing, Accidental Pervert aside, until I factored in Link's whole life: he grew up somewhat ostracized from the Kokiri, and despite all he went through since then, it's likely he hasn't had much physical contact with another person outside of battle ever.
+The "You could get used to this" scene was an amusing, Accidental Pervert aside, until you factor in Link's whole life: he grew up somewhat ostracized from the Kokiri, and despite all he went through since then, it's likely he hasn't had much physical contact with another person outside of battle ever.
 Double that with the fact that he knows his mother died when he was a baby, and hugs are said to originate from being held by our mothers as infants.
 So what is the "this" that he could get used to?
 Basic human affection.
 Which becomes fridge brilliance when you consider later games in the franchise, where Link has warm, nurturing backgrounds with caring families, either biological (like in The Wind Waker) or surrogate (like in Twilight Princess and Skyward Sword).
 Those versions of Link are much more expressive.
 No wonder, then, Link has a blank expression.
 Besides instinctive surprise/horror, he literally doesn't know how to convey emotions like anyone else would.